SALife-RP/changelog/docs/FEATURES.md

 ## 🌐 **New Website Integration**
 - **[playsalife.com](https://playsalife.com)**: A dedicated website that connects players to game information, updates, and community resources.

+## 🛠️ **Early Access Character Customization**
+- **Pre-Launch Account Creation**: Players can connect early to create an account and customize one character before the official launch.

 ---

 > 📢 **Coming Soon**